 Moose are an interesting case study in the history of Newfoundland introductions.
 Four animals were imported and released in 1904.
 The population eventually grew to something over 100,000, all from that tiny gene pool.
 Without the wolf, the predominant predator of moose on the mainland, moose populations in Newfoundland must be managed through an annual hunt, to the extent that well-controlled hunts even occur in National Parks.
 Without them, too much habitat damage results from moose over-browsing.

 Although the wolf was native to Newfoundland, it is thought to have been exterminated by 1930.
-Its cousin, the coyote, who is now widespread on the island, was a recent, natural immigrant who probably arrived on a windblown raft of ice after hunting for seals in the Gulf of St. Lawrence.
+Its cousin, the coyote, who is now widespread on the island, was a recent, natural immigrant who probably arrived on a windblown raft of ice after hunting for seals in the Gulf of Saint Lawrence.
 Oddly, in 2012 an animal whose DNA proved to be a wolf was shot on the Bonavista Peninsula.
 Who knows?
 Maybe they are making a comeback!